HolgerBovbjerg/ifttt-cpu/program/README.md

 PIN6     = 8006 \
 PIN7     = 8007 \
 CONFIG   = 8008 - [PIN7, PIN6, PIN5, PIN4, PIN3, PIN2, PI1, PIN0] (1 for output, 0 for input)\
-All GPIO pins are inputs initially

-### Display driver
+All GPIO pins are inputs initially.
+If a pin is configured as output it cannot be read and if it is configured as input it cannot be written to.